nobohan/OpenArdenneMap/qgis/README.md

 ## About QGIS for OpenArdenneMap

 OpenArdenneMap was originally developed as a cartographic style with the `imposm` importer and a `cartoCSS` style derived from OSMBright.
 Later the `osm2pgsql`importer was used instead of the `imposm`.
-From 2023, the OpenArdenneMap is also available in QGIS, using the same `osm2pgsql`importer.
+From 2023, the OpenArdenneMap is also available in QGIS, using the same `osm2pgsql`importer for building the map layers.

-The tools used for making maps have (unfortunately) some influence on the cartographic style itself.
+The tools used for making maps have some influence on the cartographic style itself.
 The aim of this QGIS support is to reproduce the same feeling than the maps produced with the Mapnik/cartoCSS style, even though the 2 solutions are not 100% equivalent.

 Although it still requires a postGIS database, the QGIS style is much simpler to use for composing maps at various scales than the Mapnik/cartoCSS one.
 It was also much simpler to set up.

 Here are some key findings when moving this style from Mapnik/cartoCSS to QGIS.

+### Much more simple rules for scaling in QGIS

+QGIS supports the use of geographic units for defining the sizes of symbols (meters at scale, map units), whereas Mapnik/cartoCSS, as far as I know, only deals with pixels units.
+It means that, in QGIS, you can define a size which will be depending on the map scale.
+This is really useful for very high map scale (i.e., > 1:10000), where some elements such as road widths can take their "real" size on the map.
+For the same effect in Mapnik, we have to define different widths for every zoom level.

+### Use of QGIS variables

+A key advantage of using Mapnik and cartoCSS is that we can define variables that are used throughout the project, typically for some dimensioning variables and colors.
+Hopefully, we can also define variables in a QGIS project (Go to Project > Properties > Variables) and use them in the style definitions.

 ### Use filtered full Postgis table filtered vs SQL layers